Written By: Robert E. Sheriff, MS, CSP, CIH, President

-If carefully chosen to match the type of construction activity (roadway, high rise building, demolition, land clearing, bridges, tunnels, etc.) all have value—at least to identify the physical weaknesses related to worker safety on a construction project.
+If carefully chosen to match the type of construction activity (roadway, high rise building, demolition, landfills, residential, multi-family housing, land clearing, bridges, tunnels, etc.) all have value—at least to identify the physical weaknesses related to worker safety on a construction project.

 Most safety inspections’ checklists suffer from some basic weaknesses.